Rachiminoff/Wais_Wallet/README.md

 ---

-## Collaboration (for teammates unfamiliar with GitHub)
+## Collaboration

-Here’s how your team can work together safely:

 ### 1. Make Your Own Branch
 Never work directly on `main`.
-Create a branch for your feature:
+Create a branch for your **feature**.

+> A **feature** is a new addition or change in the project—like a new screen, component, or functionality.

-`git checkout -b feature/your-feature-name`
+git checkout -b feature/your-feature-name

 **Example:**

-`git checkout -b feature/add-login-screen`
+git checkout -b feature/add-login-screen

 ### 2. Work on Your Feature
-- Open the project in VS Code
+- Open the project in VS Code.
-- Make your changes or add new screens/components
+- Make your changes or add new screens/components.
-- Save your work frequently
+- Save your work frequently.

 ### 3. Commit Your Changes
 Once your work is ready, save it in Git:

-`git add .`
+git add .
-`git commit -m "Add login screen"`
+git commit -m "Add login screen"

-- `git add .` stages all changes
+- `git add .` = mark all your changes to be saved
-- `git commit -m "..."` saves a snapshot with a message
+- `git commit -m "..."` = actually save a snapshot with a note

 ### 4. Push Your Branch to GitHub

-`git push origin feature/your-feature-name`
+git push origin feature/your-feature-name

 ### 5. Open a Pull Request
-- Go to the GitHub repo in a browser: `Wais_Wallet`
+- Go to the GitHub repo in a browser (e.g., `Wais_Wallet`).
-- Click **Compare & Pull Request** on your branch
+- Click **Compare & Pull Request** on your branch.
-- Give your PR a descriptive title and submit it
+- Give your PR a descriptive title and submit it.

-Teammates can review, comment, and merge when ready

 ### 6. Update Your Local Project
 Before starting new work, make sure you have the latest `main` branch:

-`git checkout main`
+git checkout main
-`git pull origin main`
+git pull origin main

-This keeps your local project up-to-date with your team’s changes